JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 ## Rounding it out

-Once again, I built more than was required, supported more deployments than needed, and neglected to understand the ecosystem.
+I consistently introduced tools and abstractions before I had a concrete need for them.
+Most of the complexity in this system came from decisions like that, not from the problem itself.
 These problems appear to be all too common in these projects I have taken on.
 Also, chasing fads caused me issues later on.
 Having to support the choice of yarn and Webpack created continued friction over time.
 As we close out this chapter of Robit's development, we prepare for a dive into the client that powered this server.
 This will focus on learnings specific to Electron and React.